Chalk painting can be a beautiful and easy technique for decorating your home yourself. Best no fail tips included!

 Tip #3 Should I clean the piece first?

 Making sure your surface is as clean and repair any imperfections before painting.
-You can use a cleaner and degreaser like this product or something you have on hand.
+You can use a cleaner and degreaser and a rag or something you have on hand.
 The point is to wipe off any dirt and grime off the piece before you begin, especially if you’re like me and find furniture on the side of the road to redo!

 Tip #4 How to get a smooth finish with chalk paint

 It’s better to paint with several thin coats than to dab on a thick messy coat the first time.
-You can also try applying chalk paint with a brush for the first layer and then rolling the second layer.
+You can also try applying chalk paint with a paintbrush for the first coat and then rolling the second layer.

 Also make sure to apply long brush strokes to the piece and if necessary, thin out the chalk paint if it’s too thick.
 You can do this by pouring some chalk paint into a plastic cup and then adding a bit of water.
 Make sure you make enough for each coat or take note of how much you dilute.

-Most pieces will probably require a second coat.
-Just add a layer of paint and be the judge of how it looks!
+Most pieces will probably require a second topcoat.
+Just add a second coat of paint and be the judge of how it looks!

 Tip #5 Should you sand after applying chalk paint?